 - 1. Quick introduction to the Explore Science: Earth & Space project and toolkit - 2.
-Overview of the toolkit and the individual activities - 3.
+Overview of the toolkit and the individual activities, including the immersive Moon Adventure Game - 3.
 Tips and training resources to help you lead the activities successfully

 We'll have time at the end for questions, but feel free to ask for clarification throughout.